Recent Advances in Optimal Transport for Machine Learning: Supervised Learning

-In another direction, one may use \gls{ot} for devising a regularization term to enforce fairness in \gls{erm}.
+\textbf{In-Processing.} In another direction, one may use \gls{ot} for devising a regularization term to enforce fairness in \gls{erm}.
 Two works follow this strategy, namely~\cite{oneto2020exploiting} and~\cite{chiappa2020general}.
-In the first case, the authors explore fairness in representation learning (see for instance section~\ref{sec:background_supervised_learning}).
 In this sense, let $f = h \circ g$, be the composition of a feature extractor $g$ and a classifier $h$.
 Therefore~\cite{oneto2020exploiting} proposes minimizing,